Savings from Switching your Energy Supply

 Energy bills are calculated for each energy region and then averaged.
 Average bills are calculated for the 2 main payment methods – monthly direct debit and quarterly by cheque or debit card.

 These are then compared with the cheapest* deal in the market at that time.
-Cheapest* in our methodology means the tariff that satisfies all the following criteria.
+Cheapest* in our methodology means the tariff that satisfies the following criteria.

 - Has a duration of 12 months or longer (short dated tariffs provide no certainty for consumers and cannot be compared on an annual basis).